 This is where a money manager handles the investments and trading of the client’s account on their behalf.
 They manage the client account by seeking trading opportunities, adjusting the risk, implementing their own strategies or even taking input from the client on what they would like to trade and how.

 The world’s most popular FX platforms, the MT4 and the MT5 both feature the possibility of having a money manager manage accounts through them.
 This is often called a MAMM account.

-The brokers below represent the Best Forex Managed Account brokers.
+The brokers below represent the Best Forex Managed Accounts brokers.

 |Broker||Rating||Official Site||Regulations||Min Deposit||Max Leverage||Trading Platforms||Foundation Year||Publicly Traded||Trading Desk Type||Currencies||Commodities||Indices||Stocks||Crypto||Commission on trades||Fixed spreads||offers promotions||Official Site|